artstorm/paypal-donations/readme.txt

 = Widget =

-In the Appearance -> Widgets in WordPress 2.8 or newer you'll find the PayPal Donations widget.
+In the Appearance -> Widgets you'll find the PayPal Donations widget.
 After adding it to your sidebar you can enter a title for the Widget, some descriptive text that will appear above the button and specify an optional purpose and reference for the donation button to override the default settings.

 = Shortcode =